Care & Frequently Asked Questions

 A: We breed our cats as family members.
 We breed for the best of health and personality and stand behind our kittens.
 Our kittens are well socialized, affectionate, healthy and strong.
 Almost every day I receive a call from people who has adopted from other breeders, and their kitten is now ill or dead.
 Usually, these people are not only devastated at the loss, but also in debt with vet bills, or expenses with no kitten.

 I am not the cheapest out there.
 But I also know that you’re not going to be burying a kitten or juvenile cat.
-You’re not going to have a kitten that will have lifelong health conditions that cut its life short.
-We can guarantee this through health screening the cats prior to making them parents, only breeding bloodlines that are free of genetic disorders, abstaining from inbreeding and line-breeding, raising our kittens with the best foods and vet care, and raising kittens with constant loving care.
+We take every precaution so you’re not going to have a kitten that will have lifelong health conditions that cut its life short.
+We can warranty this through health screening the cats prior to making them parents, only breeding bloodlines that are free of known genetic disorders, abstaining from inbreeding and line-breeding, raising our kittens with the best foods and vet care, and raising kittens with constant loving care.
 Even with all those factors, if something is askew, we are there to ensure you’ll have an excellent experience and a kitten that grows into adulthood and has a long life with you.
 We cannot settle for less, and don’t think you should either.

 Q: What is the average life span of a Sphynx cat?